EndlessGyre/EndlessGyre/README.md

 - 👋 Hi, I’m @EndlessGyre
 - 👀 I’m interested in Game Dev as a hobby.
 - 🌱 I’m currently learning Phaser.js.
-- 💞️ I’m looking to collaborate on art and music.
+- 💞️ I’m looking to collaborate on games and simple tools.
-- 📫 How to reach me: jprahn01@gmail.com ...
+- 📫 How to reach me: My website ...

 <!---
 EndlessGyre/EndlessGyre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.